Healthy Vegan Gingerbread Cookie Smoothie

 - 1 frozen banana

-- ½ cup of rolled oats (do not use steel cut oats)
+- ½ cup rolled oats do not use steel cut oats

-- ½ teaspoon of fresh ground ginger or ¼ teaspoon of dried ground ginger
+- ½ teaspoon fresh ground ginger or ¼ teaspoon of dried ground ginger

 Instructions